| English

 Jim can also do repairs, tune-ups, and restoration work.
 If you don't

-know Jim, he is the fellow who brings the proof and armory stamps to events.
+know Jim by name, he is the fellow who brings the proof and armory stamps to events.

 matter I've found that slings without buckles, or slings with buckles